linslin/laravel-coffee-cache/readme.md

 ## Changelog

+### 1.22.0
+- Added option for HTML comments to keep them in the minified cached file version. `<!--noremove some comment -->`.

 ### 1.21.2
 - Second mini fix for `globalReplacements` which will keep the markers in the template after replace.